varunvasudeva1/wiki-kb/README.md

 3) Make your way to `Workspace` > `Knowledge` > `+`.
 Choose a title and description.
 4) Upload your `output` directory.
 5) Wait.
 Embedding thousands of documents may take quite some time.

+To see my detailed guide on setting up Open WebUI with other components for a complete LLM server, click [here](https://github.com/varunvasudeva1/llm-server-docs).

 > [!TIP]
 > To strike a balance between efficiency of embedding and size of knowledge base, (GL = 3, SL = 4) or (GL = 4, SL = 5) is recommended.
 This will let your KB be complete enough to be very useful and not so large that embedding and uploading takes forever.